bramtayl/Justly/README.md

 - "Instrument": If not empty, Justly changes the default instrument for pitched notes to this (see below).
 - "Percussion set": If not empty, Justly changes the default percussion set for unpitched notes to this (see below).
 - "Percussion instrument": If not empty, Justly changes the default percussion instrument for unpitched notes to this (see below).
 - "Interval": Justly multiplies the current key by this ratio.
-Changing the interval of a chord changes the key of all future chords.
 - "Beats": The number of beats until the next chord starts
 - "Velocity ratio": Justly multiplies the current velocity by this ratio.
-Changing the velocity ratio of a chord changes the velocity of all future chords.
 - "Tempo ratio": Justly multiplies the current tempo by this ratio.
-Changing the tempo ratio of a chord changes the tempo of all future chords.
 - "Words": text associated with the chord
 - "Pitched notes": the number of pitched notes in the chord
 - "Unpitched notes": the number of unpitched notes in the chord

 Both pitched and unpitched notes both have the following fields:

-- "Beats": When Justly startings the chord, Justly will play the note ifor this this number of beats.
+- "Beats": When Justly starts the chord, Justly will play the note for this number of beats.
 - "Velocity ratio": Justly sets the note velocity to the current velocity times this ratio.
 Changing the velocity ratio of a note does not change the current velocity.
 - "Words": text associated with the note.

 Pitched notes have the following additional fields.

 - "Instrument": The instrument of the pitched note.
 If empty, Justly will use the default instrument for the chord (see above).
 - "Interval": Justly sets the note's pitch to this interval times the current key.
-Changing the interval of a pitched note does not change the current velocity.

 On the other hand, unpitched notes have the following additional fields.